-It’s not only important to drive traffic but to drive correct traffic.
+It’s not only important to drive traffic but to drive the right traffic.
 You may have traffic, but do they contact your or even buy your product?
 If no, you aren’t pulling in quality traffic targeted at your keywords.

-The better your site is optimised the better your User Experiences (UX) become.
+The better your site is optimised, the better your User Experience (UX) becomes.
 This is due to header tags (H1, H2, H3…), easier navigation, site structures, mobile-friendly experiences and user signals (such as call to actions).
 SEO and UX go hand-in-hand when it comes to creating a successful website.